matloff/FarewellAddress/Address.md

 It's taken as an article of faith among progressives that one must oppose the use of standardized tests for school admissions.
 If one doesn't toe that line, one is viewed as lacking sympathy for underrepresented minorities.
 The SAT is correlated with family income, they say, and that is supposed to end the discussion.

 I disagree.
 I regard myself as a progressive, especially in the areas of race, gender and poverty.
-I am a supporter of Affirmative Action, and in fact chaired our campus Affirmative Action Committee for a couple of years.
+I am a supporter of Affirmative Action, and in fact chaired our campus Affirmative Action Committee for a couple of years (though I reject the extremism of the zealot supporters of AA who have come to dominate the conversation).
 But the SAT is a valuable tool, and should be retained.

 The SAT is far from perfect, but it does contain important information, only some of which is reflected in college grades.
 Other faculty have reported concrete evidence that student quality has deteriorated subsequent to UCD's dropping the SAT/ACT admissions requirement.
 They've had to make their courses shallower, ceasing to teach certain topics that worked in the past but not today.